John Legend Reveals The One Dish He Can Make Better Than Chrissy Teigen

-John Legend & Naked Juice's "However You Healthy" Campaign Celebrates Making The Choices That Are Best For You
+John Legend & Naked's "However You Healthy" Campaign Celebrates Making The Choices That Are Best For You

 In an Instagram video for the campaign, Legend confessed that one of his choices is eating salad for breakfast (which makes me more curious about the upcoming recipes for Chrissy Teigen's food site than ever).
 Over the phone, he spoke with Bustle about what the "However You Healthy" campaign means to him and his family.